 Peter joined Watsi on July 11th, 2014.
-Four years ago, Peter became the 1294th member to automatically support a new Watsi patient every month.
-Since then, 4,420 more people have become monthly donors!
-Peter's most recent donation traveled 8,500 miles to support Joseph, motorcycle taxi driver from Kenya, to fund facial fracture repair.
+Seven years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peter's most recent donation traveled 8,800 miles to support Theary, a teacher from Cambodia, to fund myringoplasty ear surgery.

 Joseph is a bodaboda taxi operator from Kenya.
 Joseph relies on his motorcycle to make a living.
 To supplement their limited income, his wife sells charcoal in a small makeshift kiosk.
 As a father of one, he is worried of not being able to meet his family’s needs.
 Joseph was involved in a road accident on 31st January 2020 in his hometown, few kilometers from Watsi Medical Partner Kijabe Hospital.
 The accident left him with multiple fractures on his face and lacerations.
 He cannot eat and is in constant pain.
 Fortunately, surgeons at our medical partner can help.
 On February 6th, Joseph will undergo a fracture repair procedure, called an open reduction and internal fixation.
 He will be able to chew his food again and no longer suffer pain.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,451 to fund this procedure.
 Joseph says, “My hope is to recover quickly and resume my fatherly duties of provision.”